MayankSingal/PyTorch-Image-Dehazing/README.md

 2. Download and extract the dataset into "data" from the original author's project page. (https://sites.google.com/site/boyilics/website-builder/project-page).

 **Training:**
 1. Run train.py.
 The script will automatically dump some validation results into the "samples" folder after every epoch.
+The model snapshots are dumped in the "snapshots" folder.

 **Testing:**
 1. Run dehaze.py.
 The script takes images in the "test_images" folder and dumps the dehazed images into the "results" folder.